Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

     1. Select **Use Azure Docker container (on-prem)**.
     2. Enter the container URL for TTS in the **Container URL for TTS** field.
     3. Enter the container URL for STT in the **Container URL for STT** field.
     4. Enter an API key in the **Subscription key** field, if required.
 Whether the subscription key is required will depend on your custom on-premises setup.
-For more information on Microsoft Speech Services, read the [Microsoft Speech Services](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/overview#delivery-and-presence) documentation.
+For more information on Microsoft Azure Subscriptions, read the [Subscriptions in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-subscriptions) documentation.

 Save your changes by clicking **Save**.
 Once you created a speech service, add this service to the [Application](./applications.md).